Via Camerelle: History

 Via Camerelle first changed its appearance in the second half of the 19th century.
 On what Edwin Cerio described as a 'dirt road', the Villa Pompeiana was built in 1879, designed by the German Adolf Kottgen.
 This dwelling, built on one of the Tiberian cisterns, has a U-shaped profile with a quadrangular patio between two porticoed wings; it is so called because of its features that recall a typical Roman house.

 Villa Pompeiana, built to a design by Adolf Kottgen.

 Another villa that was built along the route of the street is Villa Jenny, built in 1902 by Giorgio Cerio, who dedicated it to his wife.
 The villa features a loggia surrounded by numerous columns and a portico paved with polychrome marble of Roman origin.

 Via Camerelle remained detached from Capri's frenetic life until the early 20th century, during which the street became bustling with the thousands of tourists who visited the island in the early 20th century.
-During this period, which can be designated as the "first golden phase" of the street, the well-known Quisisana hotel, whose kitchens overlook the beginning of the street, was inaugurated, and numerous small craft stores were opened; in addition, the large uncultivated space present along the end section of the street, which extended about 2,000 m², was converted into a lush exotic garden.
+During this period, which can be designated as the "first golden phase" of the street, the well-known Quisisana hotel, whose kitchens overlook the beginning of the street, was inaugurated, and numerous small craft stores were opened; in addition, the large uncultivated space present along the end section of the street, which extended about 2,000 m^{2}, was converted into a lush exotic garden.

 The street experienced its "second golden phase" in the 1940s during which the Anglo-Americans, having landed on Capri, fixed their headquarters in some suites of the Quisisana Hotel.
 The Allies, who had come to the island to "forget the horrors of the war" and to "spend the long-awaited one-week premium leave," devoting themselves to pure enjoyment had numerous stores opened, which would sell them souvenirs or other items.
 Thanks to them, the Chantecler jewelry store opened in 1943, run by Neapolitan Pietro Capuano, which for about twenty years constituted the only luxury store on the street.

 In the 1950s, the island, having accentuated its frivolous and worldly characteristics, became a favored destination for mass tourism; as a result, Via Camerelle became increasingly linked to the big fashion brands, which opened numerous luxury stores there, still present today.